Fox Glacier Te Moeka o Tuawe Valley Walk

 From the car park at the end of the glacier access road, you will notice large mounds of moraine.
 This moraine covers huge chunks of ice that were left behind when the glacier retreated in the 1960s and is known as ‘dead ice’.

 After your first glimpse of the glacier from the car park the views continue to improve as you walk further up the valley.
+The final section of track to the safety barriers includes a short climb up to the viewing area.
 Do not attempt under any circumstances to follow glacier guided groups beyond safety barriers or signs.

 Drive south for two kilometres from Fox Glacier Weheka township, and turn left immediately before the Fox River bridge.